-- 1. $S{\text{AMSY}}$ as a target reference point; - 2. $F{MSY}$ as a limit reference point; - 3.
-Smin, the minimum spawning biomass seen in the model time frame, as a limit reference point.
+- 1. S{AMSY} (spawning biomass at AMSY) as a target reference point; - 2.
+F{AMSY} (fishing mortality at AMSY) as a limit reference point; - 3.
+S{\min} , the minimum spawning biomass seen in the model time frame, as a limit reference point.

-Maintaining tuna stocks at levels capable of producing the AMSY is the management objective specified by the IATTC Convention.
-The $S{min}$ reference point is based on the observation that the population has recovered from this population size in the past (e.g. the levels estimated in the early 1980s).
+Maintaining tuna stocks at levels capable of producing the AMSY is the management objective specified by the IATTC convention.
+The S{min} reference point is based on the observation that the population has recovered from this population size in the past (e.g. the levels estimated in the early 1980s).
+A mid-year technical meeting on reference points was held in La Jolla, California, USA, on October 27-29, 2003.
+The outcome from this meeting was (1) a set of general recommendations on the use of reference points and research, (2) specific recommendations for the IATTC stock assessments.
+Several of the recommendations have been included in this assessment.
 Development of reference points that are consistent with the precautionary approach to fisheries management will continue.